How to use a LISTSERV (for list subscribers)

 Getting help

-All lists have at least one owner that performs maintenance and supports the subscribers.
-To contact the list owner, send an e-mail to listname-request@lists.mcgill.ca.
+All lists have at least one owner who performs maintenance and supports the subscribers.
+To contact the list owner, send an email to listname-request@lists.mcgill.ca.

 info refcard